byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 <div id="syntax-uuid"/>

-### Definition Operand: `@uuid`
+### **Definition Operand: `@uuid`**

 The `@uuid` clause is used in place of a tag right of `@as`, `@new`, or `@set`, and displays a unique behavior whereby in its place, a UUIDv4 string (as a tag) is generated.
-The UUID provides the module with a way to be identifiable by a totally-unique tag/identifier, and importantly, the UUID generation happens *after* the module is copied and placed, meaning that every copy of the module, if there are any, even get a completely-separate UUID of their own such that two or more modules placed from a single statement while having this clause are never identical.
+The UUID provides the module with a way to be identifiable by a totally-unique tag/identifier, and importantly, the UUID generation happens *after* the module is copied and placed, meaning that every copy of the module, if there are any, even get a completely-separate UUID of their own such that two or more modules placed from a single statement while having this clause are never identical with strong collision-resistance.

 As a disadvantage of this, though, the UUID would not be known beforehand, making it necessary to `@get` the results of these statements afterwards in order to read and use the unique identifier in further Tridy statements, which wouldn't be possible in a Tridy script alone.